hyperonecom/h1-generators/src/generators/python/_README.md

 library installation description
 ```

-Then import use it as a token provider in your code:
+Then import it and use it as a token provider in your code:

 ```python
 from <credentials library name> import get_passport_credentials_helper